-Beginning in October, parents receive a weekly copy of their child’s basic math facts progress.
+Beginning in October, parents receive a periodic copy of their child’s basic math facts progress.
 This report is generated from Xtra Math, the online math facts practice program students are using in class.
 There are several components to the parent report that you will want to be familiar with.

 Daily Usage Icons

 Found on the calendar at the top of the parent report, these icons indicate the quality of a student’s performance for a specific day or activity.

 The mastery score–the green number on the top right hand side of the chart section (see image)–should be interpreted as a completion percentage for an operation.
 For example, a mastery score of 75 means the student is about three quarters of the way toward finishing the operation.
 It should not be viewed as a grade (90% = A, etc).
 It is common for students to start out with a mastery score well below 30 and take several weeks to finish an operation.

 The score is calculated as a weighted percentage where easy facts such as +0, +1, ×0, ×1 are weighted less than more difficult facts.
 Mastery scores are based solely on the results of quiz activities and are not affected by performance during practice activities.
 In order to get a mastery score of 100, a student needs to have answered every question correctly within three seconds in at least two out of the last three times they have attempted it.

 The progress graph shows how the student’s mastery score has changed over time.
 Each point on the graph represents a day that the student did a quiz in XtraMath.
 The height of the point indicates the mastery score after that day’s quiz, and the color of the point indicates the quality of the student’s performance on the quiz.
 These colors correspond with the usage icons on the right side of the class report, and the colored dates on the student report’s calendar, and are explained in our icon guide.

 The class report shows a miniature version of the same graph, called a “sparkline,” for each student’s current operation.